 On the Ground Floor:

-Coffee Room
+Smoking Room

-Pantry (food storage, second dishwasher, etc.)
+Pantry (food and cleaning products storage, etc.)

-Tools Room (with cleaning products and toilet paper, etc)
+Cleaning Room (with cleaning materials, etc)

-Garden Studio
+New Studio

 Bluish Green Studio

-Ping-Pong Hall
+Hall

 Piano Room